An Insider Guide to Study in Argentina for International Students

 Pontificia Universidad Católica Argentina Santa María de los Buenos Aires (UCA)

-Pontificia Universidad Católica Argentina Santa María de los Buenos Aires, commonly known as la Católica or simply UCA is one of the top private universities in Argentina.
+Pontificia Universidad Católica Argentina Santa María de los Buenos Aires, commonly known as la Católica or simply UCA is one of the best private universities in Argentina.

 UCA is another popular choice for international students looking to study abroad in Argentina.
 UCA has a strong reputation for academic excellence and offers a wide range of programs in various fields of study.